SeolYang/SeolYang/README.md

 ## My Goal
-My current goal is put on track [Anya](https://github.com/SeolYang/Anya) which is research driven game engine using D3D12 and modern C++, and [haru-rs](https://github.com/SeolYang/haru-rs) which is rust based path tracer project.
+My current goal is a develope '[Valheim](https://www.valheimgame.com/)' like open-world survival game from scratch.

 *May the fires of hope always guide us.*